 Our strategic budgetary focus remains the faculty hiring plan, which is the key to realizing the Academic Plan's three interrelated objectives: improving undergraduate instruction, growing research productivity and enhancing the University's reputation as a center for scholarly endeavor.
-The University's plan to increase full-time faculty is designed to: enhance the quality of the student experience, further the state's economic growth through research and workforce development, solidify the University's growing national reputation, and maximize the investment of parents and all taxpayers by ensuring that students can graduate in four years.
+The University's plan to increase full-time faculty is designed to: enhance the quality of the student experience, further the state's economic growth through research and workforce development, solidify the University's national reputation, and maximize the investment of parents and all taxpayers by ensuring that students can graduate in four years.

 In FY06, we began the academic year with 51 net new faculty members.
 In FY07, we added 13 faculty to that number.
 Starting in FY08, the effort to recruit more faculty was organized into a comprehensive five-year plan.
 The plan provided for hires in areas that respond to student demand, offer the greatest research opportunity and tie to the state's economic development.
 Many of the initial positions are in the fields of the state's workforce needs, namely science, technology and financial services.
-The faculty hiring plan had as its five year goal the addition of 145 net new faculty active in both instruction and research by FY14.
-Although we sought state support for the effort in past years, until FY08 our additional hiring was funded through reallocation of internal resources.
-In FY08, \$2 million in reallocated funds were enhanced with an important infusion of \$1 million in new, targeted State aid for the hiring of additional faculty.
+The five year goal for the faculty hiring plan had the addition of 145 net new faculty active in both instruction and research by FY14.
+Although we sought state support for the effort in past years, until FY08 our additional hiring was funded by reallocating internal resources.
+In FY08, \$2 million in reallocated funds were enhanced with \$1 million of State aid specifically for hiring additional faculty.
 (The biennial budget included \$1 million-not additive-for FY09 as well.)
 The funding of the FY08 component of the plan resulted in a net increase of 30 faculty members.
-The FY09 phase of the plan, all funded through reallocation, supported an additional 30 faculty.
+The FY09 phase of the plan, all funded through reallocations, supported an additional 30 faculty.

-Due to the 52 faculty who took advantage of the Retirement Incentive Plan (RIP) in 2009, we are behind planned faculty hiring goals once again.
+52 faculty members took advantage of the Retirement Incentive Plan (RIP) in 2009, so we are behind our planned faculty hiring goals once again.
 During FY10, the total faculty count dropped by 38.
 In FY11, we hired an additional 18 faculty.
 So far we have hired 53 net new faculty since FY06.
 Rebuilding our base over the next several years in order to ensure that the faculty hiring plan aligns with the Academic Plan will require a continued investment during a time of scarce resources.